-With the emergence of CMS and the move towards cloud based technologies, we are seeing a change in the type of file format we work with for localization: SCON, JSON and YML to name just a few are becoming increasingly popular.
+With the emergence of CMS and the move towards cloud based technologies, we are seeing a change in the type of file formats we work with for software localization: SCON, JSON and YML to name just a few are becoming increasingly popular.

 What are YAML files?

 YAML (YAML Ain't Markup Language) is a human-readable data serialization language.
 "It is commonly used for configuration files, but could be used in many applications where data is being stored (e.g. debugging output) or transmitted (e.g. document headers)."Both Customers and indeed developers prefer to work with files that offer simplistic syntax and that can store lots of important data and this is very true of the YML file.
 YAML (Ain't Markup Language) and the YML file extension (.yml or .yaml).

 At SimulTrans, we love YAML and the YML file and it’s also fun to work it!
 The reason why we like working with YAML is because it is optimized for data serialization, formatted dumping, configuration files, log files, Internet messaging and filtering.